tema-skakun/business-solutions/README.md

 This is a React application designed to showcase a review system with pagination and language selection.
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Task Description
+**Task**

+You need to develop a simple SPA:

+- The "Header" block consists of an image (from open sources), a language dropdown list (ru, en), and a "Watch" component in the "hh:mm
+  " format (the clock should display real time).
+- The "Main" block consists of a list of reviews (data from data.json: link) in the format (client name, review, date).
+The number of reviews per page is 10 (max).
+If there are more reviews, pagination should be implemented in the format (min ... mid ... max).
+  The client's name format: Иванов И.

+**Stack**

+- React (class component)
+- Redux
+- Typescript
+- Webpack

+The implementation of styles is at the candidate's discretion.
+It will be a plus if no third-party libraries are used!

 ## Features

 - **Header**: A fixed header with a logo, language selector, and a clock.